Phoenix009/Notes/WiSe'23/Software_Engineering/Advanced Language Mechanisms.md

 ==Composing collaboration is, in effect, superimposing them by lining up classes according to the roles they play.==

-## Feature Models:
+## Feature Modules:
-In feature oriented programming, each collaboration maps to a feature and is called a feature model.
+In feature oriented programming, each collaboration maps to a feature and is called a feature module.

-A feature model refines the content of a base program (which itself may result from a composition of feature models) either by adding new elements or modifying and extending existing elements.
+A feature module refines the content of a base program (which itself may result from a composition of feature models) either by adding new elements or modifying and extending existing elements.

 The order in which features are applied is important: earlier features in the sequence may add elements that are refined by later features.